Great Lakes Science Center

-Great Lakes Science Center is funded by the citizens of Cuyahoga County through Cuyahoga Arts and Culture, grants, funds, and corporate and individual gifts.
+Great Lakes Science Center is partially funded by the citizens of Cuyahoga County through Cuyahoga Arts and Culture, grants, funds, and corporate and individual gifts.

-The museum opened in July 1996.
-The center's exhibits support STEM (science, technology, engineering, math) with exhibits including the BioMedTech Gallery, advanced energy, science phenomena and space.
-The Science Center is home to the NASA Glenn Visitor Center, one of only 11 such Visitor Centers in the country.
-Also, Science Center staff conduct daily science demonstrations.

 Throughout the school year, the Science Center provides STEM education to field trip students each year with programs and exhibits supporting classroom curriculum by meeting Ohio Revised Standards in Science.
-It also provides educator professional development programming.
-Homeschool workshops and programs are offered October through February.
-During the summer, the Science Center offers educational and fun camps for preschoolers through 12th graders that occur in various locations throughout Northeast Ohio.
-Year round, the Science Center provides classes, workshops, sleepovers and scout programs, as well as seasonal events for families, kids and adults.
+During the summer and winter school breaks, the Science Center hosts Camp Curiosity, educational and fun camps for children in grades K-6. through 12th graders that occur in various locations throughout Northeast Ohio.

-The Science Center installed a wind turbine in its front yard in summer 2006.
-The wind turbine provides approximately 7% of the Science Center's annual electrical needs.
-A year later, it completed the installation of a 300-foot solar array canopy featuring 156 photovoltaic panels that provide enough power to light all of the Science Center's 65,000 square feet of exhibition space for one hour.
-During the course of a year, the solar array produces an average of 100 kWh per day, the equivalent of the average electrical usage of four homes.
-The Science Center also offers alternative energy exhibitions for guests to interact with a touch-screen kiosk displaying both real-time and historical data.

-The Great Lakes Science Center is located between FirstEnergy Stadium and the Rock and Roll Hall of Fame at North Coast Harbor on the shore of Lake Erie.
+The Great Lakes Science Center is located between Huntington Bank Field and the Rock and Roll Hall of Fame at North Coast Harbor on the shore of Lake Erie.
 Discounted parking is available for guests in the attached 500-car garage.

 NASA Glenn Visitor Center

 Previously located at the NASA Glenn Research Center located on Cleveland's south side, the NASA Glenn Visitor Center began to relocate within the Great Lakes Science Center in early 2010.
 Admittance is included with the Science Center's general admission.

-The NASA Glenn Visitor Center offers galleries, interactive exhibits, artifacts and NASA media.
-Great Lakes Science Center also hosts monthly Space Saturday programs featuring space-themed activities, and an annual Space Adventure Week with space-themed events and programs, and guest speakers from NASA Glenn Research Center.
-Programs are free with paid general admission to the Science Center.
+The NASA Glenn Visitor Center offers galleries, interactive exhibits, artifacts and NASA media focused on living in space, space exploration, and the underlying science and engineering principles that make space exploration possible.
+Admission to Great Lakes Science Center includes the NASA Glenn Visitor Center.

+Cleveland Creates Gallery

+In February 2024, the Science Center opened the Cleveland Creates Gallery, a new permanent exhibit focused on the Northeast Ohio's contributions to manufacturing technology.
+Interactive exhibits in the gallery highlight technological advances in the fields of aeronautics, robotics, steel and chemistry developed locally "meant to inspire the next generation of innovators to pursue STEM careers in Cleveland."